mano-at-sdsc/published-documentation/TableInfo:-biosample_from_subject.tsv.md

 If fully filled, the biosample_from_subject table will contain one row for every `local_id` in [biosample.tsv](./TableInfo:-biosample.tsv), however this is not required.
 If a row is filled, it must be filled for all columns, but there is no minimum number of rows that must be filled.
-You can choose any subset of biosamples.
+You can choose any subset of biosamples/subjects.
+Not all subjects need biosamples, not all biosamples need subjects.

 Field | Field Description | Required? |  Attributes | Extra Info
 ------|-------------------|-----------|-------------|------------